zonque/restic-scripts/README.md

 ## Sanity check

-`check-snapshots.py` scans the snapshots in the bucket passed in the `RESTIC_REPOSITORY` environment variable.
+`check-snapshot.py` takes a Restic URL as argument and scans the snapshots in the bucket.

 It then performs two checks:

+* Assert that the number of snapshots taken in the last 48h is twice the amount than the number of snapshots in the last 24h.
+This way, anomalities in backup behaviour can be detected
 * Assert that there was at least one snapshot taken within the last 24h.
-* Assert that the number of snapshots taken in the last 48h is twice the amount as the number of snapshots in the last 24h.
-This way, anomalities in backup behaviour can be detected.